 Know Your Rights

-California Labor Code Section 230.1 prohibits a company with larger than 25 employees from discharging, discriminating or retaliating against an employee who is a victim of domestic violence.
+California Labor Code Section 230.1 prohibits a company with larger than 25 employees from discharging, discriminating, wrongfully terminating, or retaliating against an employee who is a victim of domestic violence.
 This includes allowing employees to take unpaid time off from work to address domestic violence, sexual assault or stalking.

 Under California Law, employees are legally allowed to take time off of work for legal proceedings or to seek medical attention for any injuries they suffered from a sexual assault or domestic violence dispute.
 Employees are entitled to unpaid time off of work to obtain services from a mental health provider, crisis center, or domestic violence shelter.
 In addition, employees cannot be denied time off to participate in safety planning or defense classes for sexual assault and domestic violence.

 Not only are employees entitled to take time off for domestic violence leave, but they are also entitled for reasonable accommodations for their safety while at their place of work.